OpenEvalProject/evals/manuscripts/elife-42528/v2/manuscript.md

 ## Results

-## Edn1-Ednra signaling deficient STG axons misproject along arteries
+### Edn1-Ednra signaling deficient STG axons misproject along arteries

 In addition to neurons that project via veins to the heart, different subsets of STG neurons follow arteries to supply sympathetic innervation to muscles, glands and blood vessels of the dorsal part of the neck, forelimbs and upper thoracic body wall.
 Previously, we demonstrated a significant loss of sympathetic axons that follow the superior vena cavae to reach the heart in the absence of Edn1-Ednra signaling (Manousiouthakis et al., 2014).
 Given the choices of arterial routes in their vicinity, it still remained unclear whether Ednra+ STG axons do not project at all, follow other arterial routes, or project in an atypical manner when they are not properly instructed by venous endothelium-derived Edn1.
 The vena cavae, descending aorta, aortic arch and ductus arteriosus, and the vertebral, subclavian, and intercostal arteries represent the sum of available vascular routes by which STG neurons can project.
 To address this question, we used tyrosine hydroxylase (Th) immunostaining to map sympathetic axonal projections from the STG in mouse embryonic upper thoraxes.
 During cardiac sympathetic axonal extension along the superior vena cavae, the STGs are located at the axial level of the lowest cervical vertebra (C7) and are fused with the upper thoracic sympathetic chain ganglia (Figure 1a).
 The right STG complex stretches from the bifurcation of the brachiocephalic artery to the third thoracic vertebra.
 Thus, in addition to the heart (primarily the cardiac conduction system), neck and right forelimbs, the right STG neurons supply the upper right chest wall by extending axons laterally but not medially along the right posterior intercostal arteries, which originate from the descending thoracic aorta.
 Similarly, the left STG complex, which spreads from a position dorsolateral to the aortic arch to the third thoracic column, also extends axons laterally but not medially along the left posterior intercostal arteries to innervate the left upper chest wall.
 In the presence of normal Edn1-Ednra cardiac sympathetic axon guidance, very few Th+ axons were found in the dorsal-medial region of the upper thorax (T1-T3 level) (Figure 1i), whereas posterior thoracic sympathetic chain ganglia (T4 and below) actively project both medially to the dorsal aorta and laterally along the intercostal arteries.

 ![Figure 1.](https://cdn.elifesciences.org/articles/42528/elife-42528-fig1-v2.jpg)

-**Figure 1.:** (a–h) Wholemount Th immunostaining visualizing sympathetic projections from STGs in E15.5 thoraxes (a–d) and hearts (e–h) from Ednra (-/-b, f), Edn1 (-/-c, g), Ece1 (-/-d, h) and a control (a, e) embryos.
+**Figure 1.:** (a–h) Wholemount Th immunostaining visualizing sympathetic projections from STGs in E15.5 thoraxes (a–d) and hearts (e–h) from Ednra-/- (b, f), Edn1-/- (c, g), Ece1-/- (d, h) and a control (a, e) embryos.
 Black arrows denote ectopic medial projections from Edn1-Ednra signaling-deficient STGs to the thoracic aorta (b–d), which is associated with reduced cardiac sympathetic innervations (f, g, h) (Manousiouthakis et al., 2014); very rare projections from the STG to the dorsal aorta occur in control embryos (arrow in a). (i) A compiled representation of Th+ area in the medial upper thorax area in E15.5 endothelin signaling component mutant embryos.
 For the embryos of each litter, the proportion of Th+ pixel area within the upper thoracic body wall area (between C7 and T4 vertebrae) between sympathetic chains was measured.
-Analysis included results of 5 Ednra litters (7 controls, 10 Ednra), 4 -/-Edn1 litters (9 controls, 9 Edn1), and 7 -/-Ece1 litters (18 controls, 15 Ece1).
-Error bars; mean ± sd. *p=8.49E-22, **p=8.22E-25, ***p=1.71E-19. (-/-j–q) Serial transverse sections of an E15.5 Ednra embryo at the levels corresponding to the white dotted arrows in (-/-b) (from the top: T2 vertebral body, the second rib, T3 vertebral body, and the third rib) were immunostained for Th (brown) and counterstained with hematoxylin (blue). (n–q) Magnified views of bracketed areas in j–m).
+Analysis included results of 5 Ednra litters (7 controls, 10 Ednra-/-), 4 Edn1 litters (9 controls, 9 Edn1-/-), and 7 Ece1 litters (18 controls, 15 Ece1-/-).
+Error bars; mean ± sd. *p=8.49E-22, **p=8.22E-25, ***p=1.71E-19. (j–q) Serial transverse sections of an E15.5 Ednra-/- embryo at the levels corresponding to the white dotted arrows in (b) (from the top: T2 vertebral body, the second rib, T3 vertebral body, and the third rib) were immunostained for Th (brown) and counterstained with hematoxylin (blue). (n–q) Magnified views of bracketed areas in j–m).
 Red arrows point to ectopic medial projections from STG that are associated with thoracic arteries. dAo, descending aorta; es, esophagus; LA, left atrium; lsvc, left superior vena cava; LV, left ventricle; pia, posterior intercostal artery; RA, right atrium; rsvc, right superior vena cava; RV, right ventricle; stg, stellate ganglion; sv, sinus venosus; T, thoracic segment; tr, trachea; X, Xth cranial nerve.
 Scale bars, 200 μm (a–d), 100 μm (e–h), 200 μm (j–m), 100 μm (n–q).

 As we previously reported, mouse mutations in genes encoding Edn1-Ednra signaling components (endothelin receptor Ednra, endothelin ligand Edn1, and endothelin converting enzyme Ece1) all resulted in reduced sympathetic innervation of the heart (Manousiouthakis et al., 2014) (Figure 1f–h).
 We found that Edn1-Ednra signaling-deficient STG complexes also abnormally project medially across the dorsal wall of the thoracic cavity, and ultimately reach the descending aorta (Figure 1b–d and i).
 Ectopic projections originating throughout the craniocaudal domain of the STG (i.e., C7-T3 level) were evident from both left and right STG complexes.
 Histological analyses showed that these ectopic projections were associated with the posterior intercostal arteries and the right subclavian artery, which are visceral branches of the thoracic aorta (Figure 1j–q), suggesting that STG axons that either do (Edn1 and Ece1 mutants) or should (Ednra mutants) express Ednra failed to follow their normal venous routes, and instead take nearby, albeit ectopic, arterial routes to reach improper targets.
 Arteries are known to secrete a number of tropic and trophic factors (Brunet et al., 2014; Enomoto et al., 2001; Francis et al., 1999; Honma et al., 2002; Makita et al., 2008); this behavior underlies the arterial selection by most sympathetic axons throughout the body.
 The observations above indicate that endothelin signaling is required for cardiac sympathetic axons to choose venous routes to the heart and is also required for those axons to not follow ectopic arterial routes.

-## Edn1-Ednra signaling deficient STG exhibit reduced repulsive response to arteries in vitro
+### Edn1-Ednra signaling deficient STG exhibit reduced repulsive response to arteries in vitro

 To further understand the relationship between endothelin signaling and inappropriate STG arterial targets, we explanted STGs in a collagen gel and co-cultured with dissected vascular segments in the absence of any exogenous factors.
 Without exogenous factors or without coculture with vascular tissue, sympathetic ganglia do not initiate outgrowth.
 In our previous study, we used this assay to evaluate tropic (attractive) and trophic (growth promoting) effects of venous segments in STG neurite outgrowth and to demonstrate that venous segment-derived Edn1 acts as an attractive factor for Ednra+ STG neurons in vitro (Manousiouthakis et al., 2014).
 Here, we co-cultured STG explants with thoracic aortic segments, both isolated from embryos at E14.5, a time at which normal STG neurons have already been exposed to venous-derived Edn1.
 Similar to the response to venous segments, wild-type thoracic aortic segments exhibited a strong attractive effect on wild-type STG neurite outgrowth (Figure 2a and c).
 However, unlike the response to the venous segments, a large fraction of control neurites in the proximal quadrant either stopped midway to the aortic segment (Figure 2a yellow dot, 2d) or turned away from the aortic segment (Figure 2a red dots, 2d).
 This is consistent with the presence of chemorepulsive signals originating from the aortic tissue that are received by a subset of STG neurons.
 Control STGs showed the same behavior when co-cultured with Ednra-/- aortic segments (Figure 2c and d).
 Ednra-deficient STGs showed initial neurite outgrowth towards aortic segments similar to the controls (Figure 2b and c).
 Interestingly, however, a much greater fraction of Ednra-deficient neurites grew into or turned towards the aortic segments (Figure 2b blue dots; Figure 2d blue bars), and reciprocally, fewer neurites stopped or turned away from the aortic segment (Figure 2b and d).
 These observations collectively suggest that, in addition to tropic and trophic factors, the thoracic aorta also expresses factor(s) that are repulsive for a subset of sympathetic axons of the STGs, and furthermore, that Ednra is intrinsically required in these STG neurons to respond to these repulsive guidance cue(s) emanating from the thoracic aorta.
 The approximately half of control STG neurons that project to the aortic segment (Figure 2d) is presumed to overlap with the approximately half of STG neurons that do not express Ednra (Manousiouthakis et al., 2014), and therefore are nonresponsive to these repulsive cues.

 ![Figure 2.](https://cdn.elifesciences.org/articles/42528/elife-42528-fig2-v2.jpg)

-**Figure 2.:** Ednra-deficient STGs in vitro.(a–b) Neurite outgrowths from E14.5 control STG (a) and Ednra STG (-/-b) cocultured with thoracic descending aorta segments (dAo) dissected from littermate control embryos were visualized by wholemount Th immunostaining.
+**Figure 2.:** (a–b) Neurite outgrowths from E14.5 control STG (a) and Ednra-/- STG (b) cocultured with thoracic descending aorta segments (dAo) dissected from littermate control embryos were visualized by wholemount Th immunostaining.
 Red, yellow and blue dots denote neurites that have turned away from, have stopped extending toward, or have grown into the vascular segment (proximal quadrant), respectively. (c) A compiled representation of directional outgrowth (pixel area in the proximal quadrant) from the STG in terms of relative neurite outgrowth projecting proximally, laterally, or distally to the dAo.
 For each experiment, total neurite outgrowth from the STG (sum of all four quadrants) was defined as 100%, and neurite outgrowth in each quadrant is shown as a fraction of total outgrowth. (d) A compiled representation of growth tip directions of neurites within the proximal quadrant shown in (c).
-Total number of growth tips scored in each proximal quadrant was defined as 100%, and the number of growth tips directing away, stopped, or growing toward the co-cultured dAo segments are shown as a fraction of total neurites in the proximal quadrant. (c–d) Analysis includes results of control:control (n = 15), control:Ednra (n = 6), -/-Ednra (n = 10) and -/-:controlTh-Cre/Ednra:control (n = 6) pairs from seven different litters.
+Total number of growth tips scored in each proximal quadrant was defined as 100%, and the number of growth tips directing away, stopped, or growing toward the co-cultured dAo segments are shown as a fraction of total neurites in the proximal quadrant. (c–d) Analysis includes results of control:control (n = 15), control:Ednra-/- (n = 6), Ednra-/-:control (n = 10) and Th-Cre/Ednra:control (n = 6) pairs from seven different litters.
 A total of 183 growth tips in the proximal quadrants were scored from the analysis and compiled in d).
 Error bars; mean ±s.e.m.; *p=1.53E-08, **p=7.67E-08.
 Scale bar, 50 μm (a–b).

-## Reduced expression of Plxna4 in endothelin signaling deficient STG neurons
+### Reduced expression of Plxna4 in endothelin signaling deficient STG neurons

 Semaphorin-plexin/neuropilin signaling is known to serve as a repulsive guidance mechanism for developing sympathetic neurons.
 Plexin-A3 (Plxna3) and Plexin-A4 (Plxna4) are expressed in sympathetic neurons (Cheng et al., 2001), and Plxna4 mutant mice display ectopic medial projections from the sympathetic ganglia (Waimey et al., 2008).
 Sema3a mutation, and neural crest-specific deletion of Nrp1 (which includes all sympathetic neurons), were also shown to result in ectopic medial projections from the thoracic sympathetic ganglia, coupled with reduced sympathetic innervation of the heart (Ieda et al., 2007; Maden et al., 2012).
 The apparent similarity of these ectopic projection phenotypes with those that we observed in endothelin mutants suggested the possibility that endothelin signaling might interact with semaphorin signaling to control the repulsive response of STG axons to aortic arterial segments.